-PLANNING: If you're making this trifle from scratch, I recommend making a few elements ahead of time, such as the cake and custard.
-I've written out a cooking timeline so you don't have to spend Christmas Eve or Day making the whole trifle!
+PLANNING: I recommend making a few components of the trifle ahead of time, such as the cake and custard.
+I've written a cooking timeline so you don't have to spend Christmas Eve or Day making the whole trifle!

-SHORTCUTS: If you're short on time, you don't have to make all parts of this vegan Christmas trifle from scratch!
+SHORTCUTS: If you're short on time, you don't have to make everything from scratch!
 See the last section of this post for shortcuts.

 Ingredients you'll need

-Luckily, most of the ingredients are used in multiple parts of the trifle.
-That means your shopping list won't be too long!
+Although the trifle has many components, a lot of the ingredients are used repeatedly which means your shopping list won't be too long!

 Notes about the ingredients

 Fresh and/or frozen strawberries.
 For the trifle layers, you can use frozen strawberries, fresh/frozen raspberries or blueberries, canned cherries or canned peaches.
-For the Santa on top, fresh strawberries are best or instead you can top your trifle with coconut snowmen.
+For the Santa on top, fresh strawberries are best (or top your trifle with snowmen truffles).

 Dairy-free whipping cream of choice.
-You may use canned coconut cream, or any packaged cream that's designed for whipping.
+You may use dairy-free whipping cream or canned coconut cream.

 Jam or preserves.
-I recommend using a bright red-colored jam to bring out the color of the strawberries.
+I recommend using a bright red-colored jam to complement the strawberries.
 I used lingonberry jam but strawberry or raspberry will also work.

 Juice for the strawberry compote.
 Alternatively, you can use your choice of vegan alcohol or sherry.

-Dairy-free chocolate chips to make the eyes of the strawberry Santas.
+Dairy-free chocolate chips for the Santa eyes.
 Alternatively, you can use a store-bought black icing pen.